shiroyasha/blog-source/source/posts/sms-compiler-service.html.md

 </Response>
 ```

-## Connection this service to Twilio
+## Connecting this service to Twilio

 At this point you should create a Twilio account with a phone number that will receive the messages, and a server from which your application will be available on the internet, for example a [Heroku](https://www.heroku.com/) server is a good choice.